 There are presently no open calls for submissions.

-As of April 12, 2021, our submissions portal is closed.
-Look out for news of the winners and the final collection this fall.
+Sign up to hear when the collection gets published in the fall.
 Here’s to a clean, green, and just future — and the stories that will show us the way there.

 For more from Fix, visit us here: https://grist.org/fix/